What happens when I get near retirement?

 - Taking early retirement - check with the scheme to see whether you can take early retirement and the impact this might have (the minimum age is 55).

-- Deferring your pension - you may want to wait before buying an annuity, but doing this does not necessarily mean you'll get a better annuity rate.
+- Deferring your pension - you may want to wait before buying an annuity, but doing this does not necessarily mean you'll get a higher income.

-- Shopping around for the best annuity rate - you do not have to buy your annuity with the same pension provider and you may be able to get a higher income elsewhere.
-You can choose another provider if you wish, this is called the Open Market Option.
+- Shopping around for the best annuity rate - you don't have to take your income from Prudential.
+You can shop around and depending on which type of annuity and options you choose, may be able to get a higher income elsewhere.
+This is called the Open Market Option.

 - Tax-free lump sum - you can usually take 25% of your pension fund as a tax free lump sum but you must do this at the same time you take your benefits.